How to Handle a Strong-Willed Child Without Constant Power Struggles

 Strong willed child characteristics

-I am telling you that strong-willed children don’t give up and when they want to do something, they DO IT!
+I am telling you that strong-willed children don’t give up, and when they want to do something, they DO IT!
 They make wonderful adults and citizens.
-Those qualities that make strong-willed child characteristics make them productive members of society.
+Those qualities that make a strong-willed child are characteristics that make them productive members of society.

 Strong willed toddler